hemshankar/Game_KeepRunning/futurewars/README.md

 69. Auto aim/ auto tracking of the bullet can be done by setting the bullet position.
 Can be used for locking the target.
 70. Highlight speed when player crosses the speed limits.
 71. The tararara sound when player does something amazing
+72. Ground will have mix of sand and thorns... which will either reduce the speed or health
+73. Handle background separately... too much of code is required otherwise

 ============================BUGS================================
 1. Each object is creating its own atlas.
 Fix this to use cache to store each atlas.
 2. Backgrounds are coming in foreground...
 Solution will be to use 2 array of game objects one for background and other for foreground or add the background to the bottom while add the foreground to the top
+3. background of an object lags behind when an object moves...